MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/discover-url-organization-web-api.md

 ### CORS support

 The Discovery service Web API supports the CORS standard for cross-origin access as does the Web API.
-For more information about CORS support see [Use OAuth with Cross-Origin Resource Sharing  to connect a Single Page Application  to Dynamics 365](../oauth-cross-origin-resource-sharing-connect-single-page-application.md).
+For more information about CORS support see [Use OAuth with Cross-Origin Resource Sharing  to connect a Single Page Application  to Dynamics 365 for Customer Engagement](../oauth-cross-origin-resource-sharing-connect-single-page-application.md).

 ### Examples